spring-projects/spring-batch-extensions/CONTRIBUTING.md

 _you should now see 'upstream' in addition to 'origin' where 'upstream' is the *spring-projects* repository from which releases are built_
 6. `git fetch --all`
 7. `git branch -a`
-_you should see branches on origin as well as upstream, including 'master'_
+_you should see branches on origin as well as upstream, including 'main'_

 ## A Day in the Life of a Contributor